jackyzha0/jackyzha0.github.io/content/thoughts/Experience.md

 Tech used: Jest, Teams SDK, Azure DevOps, JavaScript, GraphQL

 ## 2021: BentoML Open Source Contributor & MLH Fellows Class 0
 Selected as one of 144 fellows to be part of the inaugural class of the MLH Fellowship program from a pool of 20,000 applicants.
 Implemented CLI command to containerize BentoML machine learning models, reducing dependence on external tool workflows.
 Proposed, implemented, and tested a distributed application-level locking module to allow multiple concurrent operations on models.
-Reduced docker image size by 60% to enable lighter deployments by building Debian-slim based Docker images for model server.
+Reduced Docker image size by 60% to enable lighter deployments by building Debian-slim based Docker images for model server.
 Created Helm chart allowing users to deploy the model storage component to a Kubernetes cluster with a single command rather than needing to follow an entire guide.

 Tech used: Pytest, Docker, AWS Lambda, Helm, Kubernetes, Python